 The company is just too good to be priced so cheaply.

-However, you may occasionally find it with an above average dividend yield.
-Under those circumstances it could still be a good choice even if the PE10 is higher than the market’s.
-After all, a low price for a Ferrari is still going to be higher than an high price for a Ford Mondeo, but that doesn’t mean the Ferrari isn’t a bargain.
+However, you may occasionally find it with an above-average dividend yield.
+Under those circumstances, it could still be a good choice even if the PE10 is higher than the market’s.
+After all, a low price for a Ferrari is still going to be higher than a high price for a Ford Mondeo, but that doesn’t mean the Ferrari isn’t a bargain.

 This loosening off of the criteria allows you to invest in a wider range of companies.
-You may end up with some very fast growers with high PEs but market beating dividend yields, while other have average growth combined with low PEs and very high yields.
+You may end up with some very fast growers with high PEs but market-beating dividend yields, while others have average growth combined with low PEs and very high yields.

 This is the balancing act that all investors have to take between risk and return, growth and income, quality and value.